 About Attorney Kathleen March - California Bankruptcy Attorney and Former Bankruptcy Judge

 Kathleen March is nationally dual certified by the American Board of Certification as a Consumer Bankruptcy Law Specialist and as a Business Bankruptcy Law Specialist.
 March has published several writings on Bankruptcy topics.
 She currently practices Bankruptcy law full time in Los Angeles for her own firm, The Bankruptcy Law Firm, PC.

-For additional information and a free first consult, please call Kathleen March, Los Angeles Bankruptcy Lawyer at (310) 559-9224.
+For additional information and a free first consult, please contact Kathleen March, Los Angeles Bankruptcy Attorney, at (310) 559-9224.

 Free First Consult to Tell You if We Can Help You